jacksoneshbaugh/jacksoneshbaugh.github.io/teaching.en.md

 **Professor**: Lauren Biernacki

-**Resources**: I'm still pulling together this semester's resources, but check back soon!
+**Resources**: You can view all the resources I created for this semester [here](https://github.com/jacksoneshbaugh/CS-104-Spring-2025).

 ### Fall 2024: CS 105 (Digital Media Computing)